Running a small business means you have to wear a lot of hats. One of those hats is managing your payroll system.

 Furthermore, ESS portals also offer employees easy access to employee handbooks, policies, job postings, benefits information, vacation days remaining, and all in one convenient online location.

 7. Go Paperless with Online Payslips

-Online payslips have become increasingly popular with small businesses as they reduce the amount of time needed to process payments each month.
+Online payslips have grown in popularity among small firms because they reduce the amount of time required to execute payments each month.

 Employees can access their payslips directly from their computer or mobile device without having to wait for a physical copy in the mail.